haxiomic/GPU-Fluid-Experiments/README.md

 and you should be good to go

-cd into the project root and run
+cd into the project root and to build and run execute:

 	haxelib run flow run web

-to build and run (it'll start a server and open a web browser)
+ run (it'll start a server and open a web browser)

-That is a bit much to type out frequently so it’s worth making an alias, I use
+That is a bit much to type out frequently so it’s worth making an alias, on OS X I use

 	alias fweb=“haxelib run flow run web --timeout 0”

 Then you can build and run with 'fweb'.

-(**Make sure you use my fork of shaderblox**)
+If you're on windows, there's some instructions on how to make an alias to flow here [underscorediscovery.github.io/flow/#install-the-flow-shortcut](http://underscorediscovery.github.io/flow/#install-the-flow-shortcut)